CluckeyMcCormick/fictional-guacamole/scripts/Blender/README.md

 pose, and then register that pose as a keyframe.
 You can then change the function calls to create a new pose, and so on and so on.

+This was originally intended to have ALL of the pose functions, but I realized that most specific poses are best kept with their associated animations.
+Now this just serves as a library for some common pose functions, like default position functions.

-### animate_pawn.py
+### `pawn_animate.py`
-This script is a natural extension of `pose_pawn.py` - where that script has controls for setting the position of the pawn's components, this script offers utilities for bundling those pose functions together, and then creating all of the keyframes necessary for that animations at all 8 angles.
+This script is a natural extension of `pawn_pose_core.py` - where that script has controls for setting the position of the pawn's components, this script offers utilities for bundling those pose functions together, and then creating all of the keyframes necessary for that animations at all 8 angles.

-That's right - this script even handles keyframing the multiple angles you'll need!
+That's right - the utilities in this script even handle keyframing the multiple angles you'll need!

 Once you export the animation as a series of images, you just have to pack it all into a spritesheet.
 I used a combination of [Simplepacker by Maciej Lechowski](https://github.com/lchsk/simplepacker) and my own personal ImageMagick script, `sprite_sheetmaker.bash` (see the appropriate directory).

+### Animations
+The animation directory contains our individual animations - one script, one animation.
+Running one of these scripts will create all the required keyframes (and probably a lot more than that too).

 ## Execution Order
 In case you couldn't tell from our description of each script, they are meant to be run in a particular order, like so:

 1. Edit `pawn_constants.py` (if you want to)
-1. Run `generate_pawn.py`
-1. Run `prepare_pawn.py`
+1. Run `pawn_generate.py`
-1. Run `scene_configuration.py`
+1. Run `pawn_prepare.py`
-1. Edit `pose_pawn.py` for posing as desired
-1. Edit and run `animate.py`
+1. Edit and run `pawn_prepare_accessories.py` as necessary
+1. Run `pawn_scene_configuration.py`
+1. Run a script in the `animations` directory (or add a new one)

 ## Running the scripts
 These scripts were meant to be loaded into Blender's text file window, and